ek8terina/TikTokDataAnalysisCodingSample/README.md

 Data_Analysis.Rmd conducts DiD analysis between selected communities, checks trends to ensure decent comparability, and constructs a few additional tables for simple data visualization

 Data_Analysis.pdf is the knitted version of the above R markdown file

+Final Work Sample... is the pdf version of thesis version 1.
+Includes all figures created and referenced in Data_Analysis